Bitcoin-com/developer.bitcoin.com/README.md

 git clone https://github.com/gluethegiant/bootstrap4-prototyping-glue projectname
 ```

-Then open the folder in your command line and install the needed dependencies:
+Then open the folder in your command line and install the Node dependencies:

 ```bash
 cd projectname